networknext/next/docs/run_a_test_client.md

 next client
 ```

-Now you should after a minute or so see your client session in the portal, but this time it is probably not accelerated:
+Now you should after a minute or so see your client session in the portal, but this time it is (probably) not accelerated:

 <img width="1470" alt="image" src="https://github.com/networknext/next/assets/696656/a226a658-2239-4088-ab8a-277fdc1ad49d">

-Click the session id to drill into the session and you'll see only the blue line for the direct latency (unaccelerated route), and not the green line for accelerated latency:
+Click the session id to drill in and you'll see only the blue line for the direct latency (unaccelerated route), and not the green line for accelerated latency:

 <img width="1470" alt="image" src="https://github.com/networknext/next/assets/696656/d99dd28d-3a50-4172-97bc-d35bb391374a">

-This is what we want.
+This is what you want to see.
 Network Next is designed to _only_ accelerate players when a very significant improvement can be found.
 Across an entire game's player base, around 10% of players at any time will be accelerated with the settings above.

 Next step: [Create your own buyer](create_your_own_buyer.md)